ushahidi/platform-mobile/README.md

 * `deepLinkDomain` - domain of your deployment without the `http://` or `https://`
 * `deepLinkProtocol` - custom protocol to launch the app, for example `ushahidi://`

+Edit additional app configuration settings

+* `userSignupPhone` - `true` or `false` whether you want to show phone number on user signup

 Enter the [custom deployment](https://www.ushahidi.com) URL

 * `deploymentUrl` - URL to your custom deployment